Julie Switzerland 10 Comments

 Haute Route Stage 13 St Niklaus to Europahutte

 Haute Route Stage 13 trail map.
 The blue line is the “ideal route” from St. Niklaus through the valley to the Europahutte.
 The white line is the trail that we took and includes more time on the Europaweg, although this section of the Europaweg is all within a forest.
-The “original” Europaweg trail was located higher on the mountains and a more thrilling walk that what you can do now.
+The “original” Europaweg trail was located higher on the mountains and a more thrilling walk than what you can do now.

 Below are the hiking stats for what we did: St. Niklaus to Gasenreid to Herbriggen to the Europahütte.